TeoHongXin/UmU_TCC3141_Cloud-Computing-Project/README.md

 *Platform:*
 - Design App server:MIT APP INVENTOR
-- Storage:Firebase
+- Storage:Firebase Database
 - Github version 2.33.0.windows.2

 Middlewares/APIs that you used to interconnect different software tools/platforms in your app
 =============================================================================================
-- Firebase Database
+- Firebase Authentication

 Techniques that your team used to implement the version control on GitHub
 =========================================================================